 This totally works to save the dip and we can all deal with a few flecks, can't we?

-When the time is up, remove the dip from the heat and let cool a bit before pouring into a serving bowl.
+With both options, once the dip is done, remove it from the heat and let cool a bit before pouring into a serving bowl.

 You'll want to serve this warm, since it does harden a bit when refrigerated.

-It keeps for a couple of weeks in the fridge (though not in our house, a-hem), simply microwave it for a few seconds to soften before using.
+STORAGE: It keeps for a 3-4 weeks in the fridge (though not in our house, a-hem).
+When you want to use some, simply microwave it for a few seconds and stir to soften before using.

-We've also noticed that the less sugar we eat, the more things we used to like taste too sweet to us now.
-It's shown us that you really can retrain your mind and tastebuds!
+Over the years I’ve discovered that you can generally cut the sugar content in many recipes without noticing.
+I’ve also noticed that the less sugar we eat, the more things we used to like taste TOO sweet to us now.
+It’s shown us that you really can retrain your mind and tastebuds!

-Anyway, cutting the sugar totally worked with this homemade caramel dip, too - it's just as amazing as the original and I learned a good lesson: we can be satisfied with less sugar while still enjoying treats.
+And this homemade caramel dip recipe is a perfect example – cutting the sugar totally worked – it’s just as amazing as the original and I learned a good lesson: we can be satisfied with less sugar while still enjoying treats.

 How much sugar did I remove?